MichiSpebach/plebnames/whitepaper.md

 For example to set the website of the name "PlebNames" to "https://plebnames.org" we send from the ownerAddress "plebnames.website='https://plebnames.org'" encoded as hex.
 The quotes are optional also the notation of the name does not matter because e.g. "PlebNames" is the same as "ple8names".\
 If a field is already set the newer entry counts.
 So it is possible to update the attached data.

+### Edgecases
+If a name is claimed by multiple addresses in the same block the claim with the smallest transaction hash counts.
+This is one of the simplest implementations and every Bitcoin explorer provides the transation hash.

 ### Drawbacks
 #### Unspendable UTXOs
 Yes, claiming a PlebName creates an unspendable UTXO, but taking into account that everybody who uses the Bitcoin mainchain has about 10 to 20 UTXOs on average